59 Chinese Apps banned in India:

 This is not the first time that Chinese apps have been banned in India.
 In 2017,

-However, some believe the timing of the ban, amid mounting tensions, is not a coincidence, but a response to events on the border.
+However, some believe the ban’s timing, amid mounting tensions, is not a coincidence but a response to events on the border.

 So what is the effect of the ban?

 The ban already affects millions of users across India who cannot use blacklisted apps.

 China has shown that governments can actually block applications, not just remove them from the App Store, which happened earlier in India, so you cannot reinstall and update the existing Installation level, technology policy expert Prasant-

 He added that while there is a way around the ban, it will effectively kill popular applications.